 Why We Need More Women Working in Law Enforcement

 While most departments and law enforcement agencies are aware of the need to hire a diverse workforce, diversity initiatives often focus more on ethnicity than gender.
-That’s a problem because, with women making up such a small minority of law enforcement, almost half of the population has been excluded from a career in which they could affect significant and positive change.
+That’s a problem because, with women making up such a small minority of sworn law enforcement, almost half of the population has been excluded from a career in which they could affect significant and positive change.

-Citing research that women are skilled at using communication to help diffuse potentially volatile situations, a practice that is increasingly being emphasized in many police and sheriff’s departments, Wexler said, “departments who have had a lot of experience hiring women recognize how invaluable they are in diffusing contentious situations.”
+Citing research that women are skilled at using communication to help defuse potentially volatile situations, a practice that is increasingly being emphasized in many police and sheriff’s departments, Wexler said, “departments who have had a lot of experience hiring women recognize how invaluable they are in diffusing contentious situations.”

 1. Women officers are less likely to use excessive force.

-One of the two most widely acknowledged benefits of recruiting more women for careers in criminal justice is the fact that, according to an article in The Atlantic, “Women officers are less likely to use excessive force or pull their weapon.
+One of the most widely acknowledged benefits of recruiting more women for careers in criminal justice is the fact that, according to an article in The Atlantic, “women officers are less likely to use excessive force or pull their weapon.
 They are defendants in lawsuits far less often than men, saving municipalities millions in legal fees.”

-This is especially important during a period when police use of force is under increased scrutiny, often causing heightened tensions between police and the communities they serve.
+These factors are especially important during a period when police use of force is under increased scrutiny, often causing heightened tensions between police and the communities they serve.